This Pepper Jelly recipe is extremely easy to make and it’s great to have in the pantry.

 What Kind of Peppers Should you Use for Pepper Jelly?

-For this Pepper Jelly recipe, I used a hodge podge of sweet peppers harvested from my garden.
-There are red and green shisido peppers, yellow banana peppers, and cute little red and orange mad hatters.
+For this Pepper Jelly recipe, I used a hodgepodge of sweet peppers harvested from my garden.
+There are red and green shishito peppers, yellow banana peppers, and cute little red and orange mad hatters.

-The result of all the colours is a very pretty, confetti like jelly.
-It looks sparkly and festive, perfect for holiday gift giving.
+The result of all the colours are very pretty, confetti-like jelly.
+It looks sparkly and festive, perfect for holiday gift-giving.

 What’s the Difference Between Jelly and Jam?